Transcript: Nutrient-Blocking Effects of Dairy

 But what if we eat our strawberries with cream?
-In 2007 we learned that milk blocks the absorption of the phytonutrients in chocolate.
-In 2008 we learned that milk totally blocks the beneficial effects of the phytonutrients in tea.
+In 2007, we learned that milk blocks the absorption of the phytonutrients in chocolate.
+In 2008, we learned that milk totally blocks the beneficial effects of the phytonutrients in tea.
 Might as well just be drinking water.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.